C-Mierez/GrAPI/README.md

 #  💂‍♂️ GrAPI
-RestAPI service for the Grackr app.
+RestAPI service for the Grackr app using Django and Django Rest-Framework.